ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.backitup/README.md

 If you don't just want to back up one database, you can activate the "Backup of multiple systems" option and then define your databases in the table.<br>

+> [!IMPORTANT]
+> To create and restore an InfluxDB2 backup, the operator token is required!

 ## PostgreSQL backup
 If activated, this separately adjustable backup is created with every ioBroker backup and deleted after the specified retention period has expired.
 FTP or CIFS are also valid for this backup if the other ioBroker backup types are set.<br><br>
 What is important here is that even if the PostgreSQL server is running on a remote system, PostgreSQL must run on the ioBroker system / debian /) an installation guide.<br> <br>